 Are Aspire courses flagged?

-No. Clients are provided with map kits and course descriptions and when appropriate GPS devices to navigate the course.
+No. Clients are provided with map kits and course descriptions and when requested GPX files for individuals to navigate the course.
 Clients are encouraged to travel in pairs or groups and consult with guides if navigation questions arise.

 Do Aspire courses have aid stations?